Sprained Ankle (cont.)

 - biceps muscle or tendon, which flexes the elbow.

 Surgery is a consideration for certain sprains.
 The decision to offer surgical operations to repair muscle, tendons, or ligaments depends upon the patient's underlying function before the injury and their expectations for activity after recovery.
 Not all ligaments need repair, even if completely torn.
-For example, a professional athlete may continue to perform at a high level even with a torn posterior cruciate ligament in the knee but cannot with a torn anterior cruciate ligament.
+For example, a professional athlete may continue to perform at a high level even with a torn posterior cruciate ligament in the knee but cannot easily return to the field of play with a torn anterior cruciate ligament.

-Anti-inflammatory medications like ibuprofen (Advil) and naproxen (Aleve) are often suggested to help decrease inflammation and relieve pain.
-Before taking any over-the-counter medication, it is important to appreciate that side effects and medication interactions exist and it is wise to ask your health care professional or pharmacist for advice and direction.
+Anti-inflammatory medications like ibuprofen (Advil, Motrin) and naproxen (Aleve) are often suggested to help decrease inflammation and relieve pain.
+Before taking any over-the-counter medication, it is important to appreciate that side effects and medication interactions exist and it is wise to ask a health-care professional or pharmacist for advice and direction for their use.

-For more significant pain, prescription pain medications may be prescribed for a short period of time.
+For more significant pain, prescription pain medications, muscle relaxants, and/or anti-inflammatory medications may be prescribed for a short period of time.

 Find out what women really need.